ktmeaton/ncov-recombinant/docs/sphinx/source/development.md

 ### Trigger 2 | New Nextclade CLI

-1. Check that the new nextclade-cli has been made available on conda: https://anaconda.org
+1. Check that the new nextclade-cli has been made available on conda: <https://anaconda.org>
 1. Update the following line in `workflow/envs/environment.yaml` to the newest version:

     ```yaml
     - bioconda::nextclade=2.8.0
     ```

-1. Update the dev conda environment.
+1. Update the development conda environment.

     ```bash
     mamba env update -f workflow/envs/environment.yaml -n ncov-recombinant-dev